DataSystemsGroupUT/SPARKSQLRDFBenchmarking/docs/README.md

 ### Licence
 ----
-This work is licensed under the terms of the GNU General Public License, version 3.0 (GPLv3)
+This work is mainianed by the [DataSystems Group](https://bigdata.cs.ut.ee/), University of Tartu, licensed under the terms of the GNU General Public License, version 3.0 (GPLv3)